ContentGraz/OER/brand-driven-content-strategy-1.md

 In class, Margot Bloomstein provides several different ‘doings’ to get her students to the topic.
 ‘Hands-on’ and ‘speak up’ is the overriding principle in each of her lectures

-## Finding approriate content types: a crucial step
+## Finding appropriate vhannels and content types: a crucial step

 Based on the content audit it is possible to recommend appropriate content types.

 #### What is a content type? [#](#what-is-a-content-type)

 In his online glossary for web content management [Deane Barker](https://flyingsquirrelbook.com/author/) defines a content type as follows: “The specification of a logical type of content–for example, a News Article or a Blog Post.”
 A content type can be seen as declaration of a specific piece of content that defines requirements and possibilities.
-Many business owners, CEO’s or even marketers are tempted to think that a simple video makes great content.
-In truth, it is still the message itself that decides between good or bad content.
-A video is just the packaging in which the message is being wrapped in.
+Content types belong to channels: A blog post can belong to the channel *web site* or LinkedIn, a howto post can be part of a company's YouTube channel.
+Many business owners, CEO’s or even marketers are tempted to think that it it is enough to specify appropriate content as e.g. *video*.
+But still the message itself will decide between good or bad content.
+It needs the appropriate channel and content type to be perceived.
 Therefore it is crucial to select content types which support specific communication goals.

 #### How to recommend appropriate content types [#](#how-to-recommend-appropriate-content-types)

-After having conducted the audit the content strategist can recommend content types that fit the needs of the client.
+After having conducted the audit the content strategist can recommend content types and channels that fit the needs of the client.
 The selected content types represent the communication goals of the business, organization or company.
-Here is an example: If the communication goal is to be perceived as engaged and fun, is an annual report the right channel?
-Or is it a blog, games and videos?
-In other words, the choice of content types and channels manifest any communication goals that have been defined in the message architecture.
+Example show easily how closely content types and communication goals are connected: If the communication goal is to be perceived as engaged and fun, is an annual report the right channel?
+Or are a blog, games and videos more appropriate?
+In other words, the chosen content types and channels will manifest the communication goals that have been defined in the message architecture.

-#### Finding content types: Let the Hunger Games begin [#](#finding-content-types-let-the-hunger-games-begin)
+#### Finding content types: A practical exercise [#](#finding-content-types-let-the-hunger-games-begin)

 In class each of the 29 students had to recommend one or two content types based on the audit they conducted before.
 The challenge was that none of the recommended content types should be repeated.
 The question at the time was: Are there enough content types for everyone?